mhoffrog/onedev-manual/pages/https-setup.md

 # Https Setup
 ----------

-* If you obtain SSL certificate from well-known certificate distributor, and have a [reverse proxy setup](reverse-proxy-setup.md)
-Just install the certificate into Apache or Nginx following its usage guide.
+* Use certificate from well-known issuer, and have a [reverse proxy setup](reverse-proxy-setup.md).
+In this case, just install the certificate into Apache or Nginx following its user guide.

-* If you obtain SSL certificate from well-know certificate distributor, and do not have [reverse proxy setup](reverse-proxy-setup.md):
+* Follow [this guide](use-certificate-from-well-known-issuer-without-reverse-proxy.md) if you obtain SSL certificate from well-know issuer, and do not have a [reverse proxy setup](reverse-proxy-setup.md)

-* If you want to use a self-generated certificate, and have a [reverse proxy setup](reverse-proxy-setup.md)
+* Follow [this guide](use-self-signed-certificate-with-reverse-proxy.md) if you have a [reverse proxy setup](reverse-proxy-setup.md) which uses a self-signed certificate

-* If you want to use a self-generated certificate, and do not have a [reverse proxy setup](reverse-proxy-setup.md)
+* Follow [this guide](use-self-signed-certificate-without-reverse-proxy.md) if you want to use self-signed certificate, and do not have a [reverse proxy setup](reverse-proxy-setup.md)